BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

 * I've done most of the initial construction of this using my extracted TPS data which didn't include Holodome Onslaught, so it's possible I'm missing some stuff from there.
 Check that out...
+* Things to look out for while testing Claptastic Voyage:
+  * The `GD_Ma_ItemPools.WeaponPoolsWeighted` class is referenced in END OF LINE's mission behavior stuff, in `GD_Ma_Chapter05_Data.IO_Ma_LootShower:BehaviorProviderDefinition_1.Behavior_SpawnItems_153`.
+    Figure out what that is, and if we want to use something else.
+(They're also mentioned in vending machine IOTD pools, it looks like, but I'm not touching vending machines.)
+  * The `GD_Ma_ItemPools.WeaponPoolsUnweighted` class is referenced inside various `GD_Ma_Mutator.LootPools` objects -- I assume this is related to awards from the mutator arena.
+Figure that out.
+(They're also referenced in some Grinder pools, but I'm ignoring those as well.)
+(Aha, yeah, it's pretty much GOT to be the mutator arena rewards; the weights in those pools are all based on a "Torment" level which is checked from 1-9.)

 Mod Construction / Implementation Details
 -----------------------------------------